 Red Line Task Force

 The Red Line Task Force is a standing committee established by the Metropolitan Transit Commission in June 2010 to focus on finding alternative means to finance and construct the proposed Red Line Regional Rail Project.
-The committee is comprised of the mayors or designee from Davidson, Cornelius, Huntersville and Charlotte, as well as the Vice Chair or designee of the Mecklenburg County Commission, or designee, the Executive Director of the Lake Norman Transportation Commission, and one representative each selected by the MTC, from Mooresville and Iredell County.
+The committee is comprised of the mayors or designee from Davidson, Cornelius, Huntersville and Charlotte, as well as the Vice Chair or designee of the Mecklenburg County Commission, the Executive Director of the Lake Norman Transportation Commission, and one representative each selected by the MTC, from Mooresville and Iredell County.
 The MTC receives monthly reports on its findings, activities and progress toward a viable and timely financial plan for the LYNX Red Line.

 FAST Lanes is an ongoing study of the feasibility of implementing managed lanes on the major highways in the Charlotte region.
 Phase I screened freeways and other Strategic Highway Corridors to identify the most promising corridors for Fast Lanes.
 The study’s second phase included evaluations of physical designs, operational requirements, revenues and costs for roadways that remained after Phase I screening.
 The objectives of Phase III (underway) are to: